 This doesn’t happen spontaneously.
 It requires effort and it requires that you stick with it.

-When you take this seriously, then you are protecting yourself and your own scarce personal resources so that you can do more of what really matters.
+When you take this seriously, then you are protecting yourself and your own scarce personal resources so that you can do more of what matters.

 2 Personal Development